Kohei Hirate: Career

-In 2003, he moved to Formula Renault, at the Prema Power team.
-In his two-year spell here he won 7 races and came second in the 2004 season.
-In 2004 he also raced for Prema Power's Formula Three Euroseries team twice, and in 2005 made the decision to race here.
+In 2003, Hirate moved to Formula Renault, at the Prema Power team.
+In his two-year spell here, he won seven races and came second in the 2004 season.
+In 2004, he also raced for Prema Power's Formula Three Euroseries team twice, and in 2005 made the decision to race here.
 After coming twelfth for Team Rosberg, he was made a Toyota F1 test driver in 2006 and came third in the Formula Three Euroseries.
-In 2007 he continued as a Toyota test driver and also drove for GP2 team Trident Racing.
+In 2007, he continued as a Toyota test driver and also drove for GP2 team Trident Racing.

 Hirate returned to Japan in 2008, where he competed in both Formula Nippon and Super GT.
 He finished fourth in the 2008 Formula Nippon season and fifth in 2009, both times driving for Team Impul.